Updated March 3, 2020. Original article November 7, 2018.

 Unfortunately, humans can be exposed to pesticides in quite a few ways—some, very unexpected.
 Exposure can occur by breathing it, absorbing it through the skin, and consuming it.
 The highest risk groups are obviously those who have much higher levels of exposure: grounds maintenance professionals, those in the agricultural industry, and people working in processing facilities.

 But think about how often you see a crop duster plane fly over near your home, spraying pesticides on nearby farmland.
 Or how handling unwashed, non-organic produce at stores is putting pesticides on your hands.
 Understanding that these toxins are introduced into your system in a variety of ways, in varying levels, is what's really important.

 Most adults are exposed to pesticides through food, but children tend to be exposed through food and the environment.
 Pesticides can stay in the soil for years after use.
-Also, pesticides can be carried to your property by wind where it can be absorbed by the skin or inhaled.

 - Sweet corn

 When shopping, you can feel much better about purchasing non-organic of those Clean 15 health foods listed above.
 Many of them have protective layers that prevent any pesticides from affecting the meat, but that's also why they have (and need) less pesticides!
 Consider them nature's resilient produce—and load your cart up with organic (if possible) but non-organic with no worries.